tv42/becky/README.md

 ## Variable name

-The generated files declare a variable that now contains your asset.
+The generated files declare variables that now contain your assets.
 Given the above `index.html`, the variable will be named `index`.

 You can override the name with `-var=NAME`, or skip it with `-var=_`